 Section 7: Scoring

 Touchdowns are worth six (6) points.
 Following a touchdown, the scoring team may elect to attempt either a one (1) point or two (2) point conversion.
-For a one point conversion, the ball will be placed at the 2 yard line.
-For a two point conversion, the ball will be placed at the 10 yard line.
+For a one point conversion, the ball will be placed at the 2 yards from the goal line.
+For a two point conversion, the ball will be placed 5 yards from the goal line.
 In both cases, the point(s) will be awarded if the attempting team successfully scores the ball in the end zone.
 For two point conversions only, the ball is considered live if turned over, and can be returned by the defense to the opposite end zone for two points.

 Safeties are worth 2 points.